ruthyklein/PracticumProject/README.md

 - Components for adding and editing employees allow dynamic role assignment.

 ## Notes

-[!NOTE]
-All fields are mandatory with implemented input validation for data integrity.
+- All fields are mandatory with implemented input validation for data integrity.
 - Proper data validation and error handling enhance user experience.
 - Deleted employees are logically removed, preserving historical data by changing their status to inactive.